SuperMakeSomething/mini-video-player/README.md

 The project video can be found here: https://youtu.be/67RFm2RMjC4

+We also built one LIVE on Youtube!
+Check out the replay of the livestream here: https://youtu.be/Ob_l5PkH2qA

 If you like projects like these, consider subscribing to the Super Make Something YouTube page [here](https://www.youtube.com/supermakesomething?sub_confirmation=1) for more cool builds!
 To support more projects you can [buy me a coffee on KoFi](https://ko-fi.com/supermakesomething).

 ## Introduction